kana/keyremap4macbook/README_hack.txt

 	TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-The following hacks are added:
+This version includes the following hacks:

 __END__